IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 ​
 #### Parameters
 `dsname`
-   C string containing the name of the database.
+   C-string containing the name of the database.
 The name consists of 1 to 44 ebcdic characters divided by one or up to 22 segements.
 Each name segment (qualifier) is 1 to 8 characters, the first of which must be alphabetic (A to Z) or national (# @ $).
 The remaining seven characters are either alphabetic, numeric (0 - 9), national, a hyphen (-).
 Name segments are separated by a period (.).
 Example: MY.JSON.DATA.
 ​
 `options`
    Pointer to an object of type [`znsq_create_options`](znsq_create_options), where the database attributes are provided.